Meet our Team

 Muhammad AbuLaban

-• He is the Founder and Senior Consultant of Arab Engineering Eagles which is an executive hydrogen and renewable energy consultancy firm.
+• He is the director of Arab Engineering Eagles, the executive hydrogen and energy consultancy .

 Md Hujjatul Islam